Topic: Oxygen Delivery

 Oxygen is highly flammable and should never be used or stored near an open flame.

-The main oxygen delivery devices that you will encounter are the nasal cannula, non-rebreather, venturi mask. and the tracheostomy mask.
+The main oxygen delivery devices that you will encounter are the nasal cannula, non-rebreather, and venturi mask. and the tracheostomy mask.
 Each of these has different uses and different limitations, the choice of which to use will heavily depend upon the nature of the patient you are caring for.

 NASAL CANNULA (NC)

-Nasal cannulas are used to administer supplemental oxygen to a responsive patient when they could benefit from oxygen administration but may not be able to tolerate a non-rebreather (NRB) mask or do not need the large amount of oxygen it would provide.
+Nasal cannulas are used to administer supplemental oxygen to a responsive patient when they could benefit from oxygen administration but may not be able to tolerate a non-rebreather (NRB) mask or do not need a large amount of oxygen it would provide.

-NC’s are used when SPO2 levels are relatively normal as demonstrated by a patient that is exhibiting only mildly abnormal breathing.
+NCs are used when SPO2 levels are relatively normal as demonstrated by a patient that is exhibiting only mildly abnormal breathing.

 The NC should be placed on the patient with the prongs curving up into the nares, the tubing wrapped over the patient’s ears (or secured to the tubing holders on a C-collar), and then tightened up to the chin with the sliding mechanism.
 Make sure to connect the other end of the tubing to the oxygen regulator and set the desired flow rate.